A Guide to Polished Concrete

 If you don’t have budget limitations, you have many choices, from high-gloss finishes to intricate staining patterns.
 You can even explore custom engraving or embedded aggregates such as glass or metal flakes.

-• Grinding complexity: The number of times you polish the concrete affects the level of its smoothness and reflectivity.
-For low-budget flooring projects, one grinding can be sufficient.
-If you need another, expect to add $3–$5 per square foot to the price tag.
+- Grinding complexity: The number of times you polish the concrete increases its smoothness and reflectivity.
+If you’re planning a low-budget flooring project, one grinding can be sufficient.
+If you need additional grindings, expect to add $3–$5 per square foot to the price tag.

-• Labor: Floor installation contractors charge between $0.60 and $4 per square foot.
+- Labor: Expect two-thirds of your polished concrete budget to go toward labor.
 The cost may differ depending on your location, the contractor’s experience, and the project type.

-• Choosing one-time simple polishing without additional decorative treatments
+- Choose one-time simple polishing without additional decorative treatments.

-• Opting for a standard concrete mix instead of specialty mixes (for new floors)
+- Choose standard concrete mix instead of specialty mixes

 Pros and Cons of Polished Concrete Flooring